Retired Attorney

 Pro Bono Practice Program

 To read more about the requirements of the Pro Bono Practice Program, click here.
-Completion of the Harriett Buhai Center’s New Volunteer Training and on-boarding process may be required for this program on a case-by-case basis.
+Completion of the Buhai Center’s New Volunteer Training and on-boarding process may be required for this program on a case-by-case basis.
 Click here to inquire.

 Pro Bono Panel

-• RSVP: In this Remote Services Volunteer Program (RSVP), volunteers interview and provide initial advice to prospective clients in consultation with staff.
-COAS (Client Orientation and Assessment System) appointments are held over the phone and are on most Tuesdays, Wednesdays, Fridays, and one or two Saturdays a month.
+As our largest volunteer program, the Remote Services Program (RSP) offers volunteers the opportunity to support the Buhai Center’s legal services by participating remotely in our free legal consultations.
+During these consultations, the volunteer interviews and provides legal advice to prospective clients in consultation with staff attorneys.
+Free legal consultation appointments are held over the phone and are on most Tuesdays, Wednesdays, Fridays, and some Saturdays each month.
 Appointments are generally 2-4 hours long.